 At the end of the scheme and keen to remain a part of the Carnival team, Tom secured a role within the legal and business affairs department, which "really helped with my understanding of development deals,” he says.

 But the dream was always production.
-After he'd spent three-and-a-half years in-house at Carnival – latterly as an executive producer's assistant – a former production executive there, Zoe Edwards, suggested Tom be put forward for the high-end TV levy-funded Make a Move scheme.
+After he'd spent three-and-a-half years in-house at Carnival – latterly as an executive producer's assistant – a former production executive there, Zoe Edwards, suggested Tom be put forward for the Make a Move programme, funded by the ScreenSkills High-end TV Skills Fund.
 This allowed Tom to step up from his assistant role to production secretary on the third series of Carnival’s Lucky Man.

 The role on Lucky Man involved travel to Hong Kong for filming.
 He and the line producer were the only members of the production team to travel overseas and support the series.
 “Working on location in Hong Kong for two months was an unforgettable experience,” Tom says.